johnowhitaker/personal_site/misc/tab_clear_feb2025.md

   - "misc"
 ---

+Clearing some recent tabs.
+I'm not sure how useful these posts are to anyone else, but they help me finally read + close things I've been meaning to get to.

 - [An amazing study in nature](https://www.nature.com/articles/s41467-024-55003-5) doing 'Optical widefield nuclear magnetic resonance microscopy', using nitrogen-vacancy-doped diamond (which flouresces in a way dependant on the surroundings) in a thin layer below a sample to get per-pixel NMR data.
 Wild stuff.
 Currently 10um resolution but easy to see that dropping further.
 - [Recreating Deep Research](https://huggingface.co/blog/open-deep-research) from huggingface.
 Nice to see people showing their version of search in a tool loop.
 I also like the look of [Jina's version](https://github.com/jina-ai/node-DeepResearch).
 - New AI stuff